 It is recommended that you take 12 credit points of junior information systems units, 12 credit points of junior mathematics, and you may also benefit from electives that include philosophy and language units.
 It is a good idea to plan ahead and have an idea of which senior units you need to complete, so that you can plan your junior and intermediate prerequisite units accordingly.

-In second year you will take intermediate information systems units which are prerequisites for your third year units.
+In second year you will take 12 credit point of intermediate information systems units which are prerequisites for your third year units.

 To successfully complete your major in information systems you must take 24 credit points of senior information systems units, which include IT Project Management and a substantial group project for an industry client.
 Other units can be chosen from a range of topics.

 Introduction to IT Security

 Systems Analysis and Modelling

 Information systems is an important skill to add to any major career interest and will significantly increase your employability in any profession.
 Many information systems graduates begin work as systems analysts.
 A systems analyst works with people to introduce or expand appropriate technology within their business or organisation according to their needs.
 The emphasis is on understanding the human need and ensuring that the final solution satisfies that need.